So you’re ready to take the leap and buy a keyboard or piano for your wannabe musician? We know how hard it can be to start.

 - The smooth surface makes it difficult to distinguish between keys.

-Learning to play the piano takes years.
-Your child has to stay focused in order to become proficient, but this smart piano might make it a little easier.
-There are 61 keys, which light up to guide your child on where to place their fingers.
+Learning to play the piano well usually takes years.
+Your child has to stay focused to become proficient, but this piano might make it a little easier.
+It has 54 keys, and with learning mode on, your child will be guided by the LCD, which indicates the keys and chords to be played.

-It could make the process of learning more fun for your child.
+It could make the process of learning more fun.
 It might also be easier for children who struggle with the “traditional” way of learning the piano.

 - Suitable for older children and adults.